 Camo Asset Proxy <version>)

-CAMO_KEY: The shared key used to generate the HMAC digest.
+CAMO_KEY: A shared key consisting of a random string, used to generate the HMAC digest.

 CAMO_LENGTH_LIMIT: The maximum

 Content-LengthCamo will proxy. (default: 5242880)